Dito-gee/Quiz/README.md

 It allows the user to restart the quiz during or after completion of the quiz, giving them a sense of control.

 ###### The results:
 The quiz questions restart from the beginning once the restart button is selected while answering the questions.
-If at the end the where the total score and feedback message is displayed,
+If at the end where the total score and feedback message is displayed, you can also restart the quiz questions

 <img width="1252" height="929" alt="Screenshot 2025-08-23 122808" src="https://github.com/user-attachments/assets/735379c3-20d7-4334-8eac-14f6478c1cfc" />